zmyer/strimzi-kafka-operator/design/kafka-upgrade/README.md

 ## Changes to the CO

+### Default images for each version

+The CO will query a new environment variable, `STRIMZI_IMAGE_MAP` to discover a mapping of Kafka version to default image.
+For example:

+    STRIMZI_IMAGE_MAP=2.0.0=strimzi/kafka:0.9.0-kafka-2.0.0,\
+                      2.1.0=strimzi/kafka:0.9.0-kafka-2.1.0

+### Metadata about protocol and message versions

 The CO needs to detect when the desired version differs from the current version and perform a rolling upgrade (or downgrade).
-In general an upgrade would introduce wire protocol changes.
-The CO embeds knowledge of which version changes do not.
+In general, an upgrade could introduce both wire protocol changes and message format changes.
+The CO embeds knowledge of the native wire protocol and message format verions corresponding to the supported Kafka versions.

 ```
 class KafkaVersion {